Prosecutor: Witness told police UVA suspect targeted victims

 The witness said Jones was “aiming at certain people” and not shooting randomly, according to Hingeley.

-Responding officers found Chandler and Perry dead on the bus, Hingeley said.
-Davis died from his wounds at a hospital, he said.

-University President Jim Ryan said Monday that authorities did not have a “full understanding” of the motive behind the shooting.
-Court documents filed so far in the matter have offered no additional insight, and Hingeley did not address a possible motive Wednesday.
+Ryan said Monday that authorities did not have a “full understanding” of the motive behind the shooting.
+Court documents have offered no additional insight, and Hingeley did not address a possible motive Wednesday.

 The public defender appointed to represent Jones did not address the substance of the charges Wednesday.
 She also declined comment outside of court.